United States Automotive Engine Oils Market Size and Share

 United States Automotive Engine Oils Market Analysis by Mordor Intelligence

-The United States Automotive Engine Oils Market size is estimated at 2.12 billion liters in 2025, and is expected to decline to 1.95 billion liters by 2030, at a CAGR of –1.70% during the forecast period (2025-2030).
+United States Automotive Engine Oils Market size in 2026 is estimated at 2.08 billion liters, growing from 2025 value of 2.12 billion liters with 2031 projections showing 1.91 billion liters, growing at -1.72% CAGR over 2026-2031.
 Volume erosion reflects accelerating electrification, yet premiumization supports value as synthetic grades gain share.
 Tightening fuel-economy rules, notably ILSAC GF-7, steer buyers toward low-viscosity formulations that extend service intervals.
 Fleet operators delay battery-electric adoption for heavy-duty routes, sustaining demand for high-performance diesel lubricants.
 Quick-lube chains widen service-bay networks, capturing do-it-for-me consumers with bundled maintenance offers.
 Integrated suppliers leverage upstream access to navigate base-oil price swings while independent blenders pursue niche hybrid and bio-based blends.
 Altogether, the US automotive engine oils market faces shrinking volumes but rising average selling prices underpinned by regulatory, technological, and channel shifts.

 Key Report Takeaways